christiantroyandrada/chat-microservices/README.md

 - `mongodb` has a healthcheck that runs a ping command via mongosh
 - Backend services expose simple HTTP `/health` endpoints used by compose healthchecks

+## Security & recent enhancements (November 2025)

+The project has undergone a security-focused audit and several enhancements to improve production readiness.
+For a complete and detailed list of changes, see `SECURITY.md`.

+Highlights:

+- Migrated primary storage from MongoDB to PostgreSQL (TypeORM) with stricter schema control; `synchronize` is disabled in production.
+- JWT-based authentication hardened: tokens are issued as httpOnly cookies and accepted by HTTP endpoints and Socket.IO handshakes.
+- Socket.IO now enforces JWT authentication on connection; unauthenticated socket connections are rejected.
+- Input validation and sanitization added across services (express-validator); message and user inputs have strict length and format checks.
+- SQL-injection protection via TypeORM parameterized queries and entity-level protections.
+- Connection pooling and query execution monitoring added for improved performance and reliability.
+- Database composite indexes added for message and notification queries.
+- Global and auth-specific rate limiting implemented; consider Redis-backed rate limiting for multi-instance deployments.
+- HTTP hardening: Helmet headers, body size limits, and secure cookie flags (HttpOnly, Secure, SameSite) are applied.
+- CI/CD security: automated npm audits, container image scanning (Trivy), and scheduled security scans.

+Production checklist and additional recommendations are available in `SECURITY.md`.

 ## How to Run Services (Development Without Docker)

 For quick local development of an individual service (example: `user-service`):